aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 ' ~/environment/spoke/main.tf
 ```

-The code snippet above update the access_entries section of eks module to grant admin access to the spoke IAM role.
+The code snippet above updates the access_entries section of the EKS module to grant admin access to the spoke IAM role.

-### 4. Allow Hub Nodes to access to Spoke cluster
+### 4. Allow Hub Nodes to access the Spoke cluster

-In this workshop, the hub and spoke clusters reside within the same VPC.
-The Argo CD instance running on the hub cluster needs to communicate with the spoke Kubernetes cluster to create namespaces, deploy add-ons, and manage resources.
-To enable this communication, we need to configure the security group associated with the spoke cluster to allow inbound traffic on port 443 from the security group of the hub cluster's nodes.
+In this workshop, both the hub and spoke clusters reside within the same VPC.
+For Argo CD running on the hub cluster to manage the spoke cluster (creating namespaces, deploying add-ons, etc.), we need to configure the spoke cluster's security group to allow inbound traffic on port 443 from the hub cluster's node security group.

-Specifically, we need to allow the Argo CD Pods (app-controller and api-server) on the hub cluster to connect to the EKS spoke cluster's endpoint.
-Although the spoke cluster has public endpoint access, the endpoint hostname resolves to the private IP address within the VPC.
-By default, the security group only allows nodes on the spoke cluster to connect to its API endpoint.
+While the spoke cluster has public endpoint access, the endpoint hostname resolves to a private IP address within the VPC.
+By default, only nodes on the spoke cluster can connect to its API endpoint.
+To enable communication between the Argo CD Pods (app-controller and api-server) on the hub cluster and the spoke cluster's API endpoint, we'll create a security group rule allowing inbound traffic on port 443 from the hub cluster's node security group.

-To resolve this, we will create a new security group rule that permits inbound traffic on port 443 from the security group associated with the hub cluster's nodes.
-This will enable the Argo CD Pods on the hub cluster to communicate with the spoke cluster's API endpoint within the VPC, facilitating centralized management and deployment across multiple clusters.

 ```bash
 cat <<'EOF' >> ~/environment/spoke/main.tf